The Importance of a Strong Support Team

 When building your support team, think about what help means to you.
 Do you want someone to take you to your doctor appointments and treatments?
 It can be very helpful to have another set of ears when you are feeling overwhelmed.
 A supportive person can also help you remember symptoms you’ve had or questions you want to ask your doctor.

 Maybe you want help with daily tasks like cooking, laundry and paying bills.
 You may need someone to help with personal care, like washing your hair or giving you a backrub.
 And you might want someone who can make you laugh or just divert your attention from your cancer, if even for a short time.
-The following link is geared for women with breast cancer, but the information is relevant to men and women with all types of cancer.
+The American Cancer Society provides some great information, relevant to men and women with all types of cancer.

 Chances are you will want all of these things at different times.
 Building a team of caregivers means that you won’t have to depend on just one person.
 A team of people can take turns with tasks.
 So think about who would best fill the roles, then ask them.